karolvargas/karolvargas2/src/pages/SeniorThesisPDF/index.md

 rather than giving up on it because you didn’t understand it because it was too hard.

-Figure 2.4: ”Example of the method to retain formal data model descriptions between server side and browser side objects”.

 ### 2.4 geoLocation or Google Maps API?